rusmilov/dexterity-interface/README.md

 export ROS_IP=192.168.3.3
 ```

+Note, if you open more terminals on each machine, you will have to run these exports in each new terminal.

 On the "main" computer, run the following:
 ```bash
 roscore
 ```

-Now you are ready to run all the other commands in other terminals across your 2 machines.
+Now you are ready to run all the previous commands across your 2 machines.

+## Launching multiple docker terminals
+To open multiple another terminal to you docker container, first run `sudo docker ps` on your local machine.
+This will give you a list of containers with container IDs.
+Then run `sudo docker exec -it YOUR_CONTAINER_ID bash` with your container ID.

 ## Troubleshooting